marcomass/GMQL-FederatedNS/README.md

 # GMQL-Federated Name Server
-The Nameserver for GMQL-Federated provides name-resolution for federated datasets.
+The Name Server for GMQL-Federated provides name-resolution for federated datasets.
 Registered users can share their datasets with other users or groups of users.
-Moreover, the nameserver releases authentication tokens for comminication between two GMQL instances.
+Moreover, the name server releases authentication tokens for comminication between two GMQL instances.

 ## Quick Start
 Download this project and make sure that the <a href="https://docs.docker.com/v17.09/engine/admin/" target="_blank">docker daemon</a> is running on your machine.

-Go into the project directory and run the following script to start the nameserver:
+Go into the project directory and run the following script to start the name server:
 ```
-sbin/start-nameserver
+sbin/start-name server
 ```
-Use your favourite web-browser to access the web interface at port 8888 (http://localhost:8888/).
+Use your favourite web-browser to access the web interface at port 8888 (e.g. if you run it locally: http://localhost:8888/).

-Stop the nameserver running the following script:
+Stop the name server running the following script:
 ```
-sbin/stop-nameserver
+sbin/stop-name server
 ```

 ## Requirements